 Assigned Recruiters who haven't joined

 You may want to check in to make sure the Assigned Recruiters have all created their profiles, and send reminders to any that have not.
 You can do this from the same export document described above.
 In the document you will see a column called Is Assigned.
 Filter this column view by Yes.
 You should now see a list of assigned recruiters and their status on the platform.
-Remember, Invited means that the recruiter has not yet joined your fair.
+Remember, if the status says Invited, it means that the recruiter has not yet joined your fair.

 You can send them a bulk reminder email by copying and pasting the relevant emails into the bcc field of your email client.
 Click here for an email template you can use!